GSA/challenges-and-prizes/_all-challenges/us-coast-guard-ready-for-rescue-challenge.md

   recreational mariners and boaters from purchasing or wearing a lifejacket/PFD or give the impression that it is a substitute for wearing a lifejacket/PFD.
-Note that solutions cannot include a signal flare or pyrotechnic device.</p>\r\n<p style=\"box-sizing: border-box; margin: 0px 0px 10px; color: #555555; font-family: proxima-nova-n6, proxima-nova, 'Helvetica Neue', Helvetica, Arial, sans-serif; font-size: 14px;\">At the conclusion of Phase I, up to five (5) monetary award prize winners will each receive $5,000 of the associated total cash prize purse of $25,000.
+Note that solutions cannot include a signal flare or pyrotechnic device.</p>\r\n<p style=\"box-sizing: border-box; margin: 0px 0px 10px; color: #555555; font-family: public-sans-n6, public-sans, 'Helvetica Neue', Helvetica, Arial, sans-serif; font-size: 14px;\">At the conclusion of Phase I, up to five (5) monetary award prize winners will each receive $5,000 of the associated total cash prize purse of $25,000.
 Phase I monetary awards are anticipated to be distributed based on the review of the Phase I submissions